Zinterlop/Zinterlop-Docs/Documenation/Commands/Info Commands/ping.md

 |!ping|Get the bot's latencny|`None`|

 * Warning!
-If you changed the bot's prefix from other than default follow your normal bot prefix you used
+If you changed the bot's prefix from other than default follow your normal bot prefix you used.